Everything You Need to Know About a Detached Retina

 If this situation occurs, it’s important to see an ophthalmologist immediately to have it checked out.
 The doctor will examine the retina and the rest of the internal structures of the eye.
 This way the doctor can diagnose the condition, and recommend any possible treatment.

 To treat this problem in the time it is very important to pay attention to the root cause of this condition and see how you can prevent this from happening to you.

 Illnesses and family history

 Also, check-ups are important in people who suffer from diabetes or arteriosclerosis.
-These conditions do not necessarily directly lead to a detached retina, but they are often related.
+These conditions do not necessarily directly lead to a detached retina, but they do facilitate the appearance of leaks.

 Eye injuries, in addition to causing other problems in the eye, such as glaucoma, cataracts or bleeding, in many cases lead to a detached retina.
 There are more documented cases of detached retinas due to blows to the eye or carelessness than as a result of an illness.

 Internal hemorrhage can create enough pressure behind the eye to cause a leak, leading to a detached retina.
 The same thing happens when there is a tumor located in that area of the eye.

 The most effective way to detect this condition is by having an eye examination with an ophthalmologist.

 - These types of examinations are typically carried out every 1 or 2 years for people who don’t have any known eye problems.

 - In the case of those with vision problems, the doctor will let you know how often you should return for checkups.